 Rosenstein thus appears to be smack in the middle of Mueller’s ostensible obstruction investigation.
 Indeed, he appears to have contributed to the firing and provided a seemingly neutral basis for it, with the knowledge that the president was motivated at least in part by the Russia investigation.
 If the president abused his power in firing Comey due to the Russia investigation, Rosenstein appears to have knowingly contributed to it.
 I cannot fathom how, in this light, he remains the supervisor in charge of that investigation, since a reasonable person would question his impartiality in the matter.

 One possibility is that Rosenstein has no conflict because Mueller is not actually investigating the president for obstruction.
 It has been widely reported for months in multiple reputable outlets that Mueller is conducting such an investigation.
-Schmidt’s story implies that he is, and reports that Mueller has evidence in his possession that appears relevant only to an obstruction investigation.
+Schmidt’s story implies that he is and reports that Mueller has evidence in his possession that appears relevant only to an obstruction investigation.

-However, Rosenstein’s Order appointing Mueller was directed to “the Russian government's efforts to interfere in the 2016 presidential election,” not obstruction of justice.
-While the Order contemplated that Mueller could go beyond the focus on Russian interference, we have no official confirmation that Mueller is investigating obstruction by the president.
+However, Rosenstein’s order appointing Mueller was directed to “the Russian government's efforts to interfere in the 2016 presidential election,” not obstruction of justice.
+While the order contemplated that Mueller could go beyond the focus on Russian interference, there has been no official confirmation that Mueller is investigating obstruction by the president.
 Moreover, Rosenstein has expressly stated that “if anything that I did winds up being relevant to his investigation then, as Director Mueller and I discussed, if there's a need from me to recuse I will.”
 Since it is hard to see how Mueller could be pursuing an obstruction investigation related to the Comey firing in which Rosenstein is not “relevant,” Rosenstein’s non-recusal might, despite the many stories to the contrary, be evidence that Mueller is not in fact investigating whether Trump obstructed justice or otherwise violated the law in firing Comey.
 Marty Lederman made this very point last summer.
-He noted the many legal and political reasons why Mueller might not want to open an obstruction investigation, and the lack of official confirmation of such an investigation.
+He noted the many legal and political reasons why Mueller might not want to open an obstruction investigation and the lack of official confirmation of such an investigation.
 I agree and would add as another reason that such an investigation would entail the serious complication of Rosenstein’s recusal.
 And yet this analysis is hard to square with Mueller's apparent investigatory focus and evidence collection.

 A second possibility is that Mueller is investigating obstruction by the president and that, with respect to that issue, Rosenstein has in fact recused himself but not publicly announced it.
-(One reason not to announce it might be that such an announcement would be official confirmation that Mueller is in fact investigating obstruction by the president.)
-If so, then another DOJ official, presumably Associate Attorney General Rachel Brand, would be supervising Mueller on the obstruction issue.
+(One reason not to announce it might be that such an announcement would be official confirmation that Mueller is investigating obstruction by the president.)
+If so, then another Justice Department official, presumably Associate Attorney General Rachel Brand, would be supervising Mueller on the obstruction issue.
 I do not know if such a partial recusal is legally possible, since the appearance or reality of a conflict with respect to one element of the investigation might infect the appearance or reality of a conflict with respect to the entire investigation.
 Moreover, such a partial recusal, even if appropriate, would be politically controversial in the sense that many would make the “infection” charge to discredit the investigation.
 (It is also hard to see how news of the partial recusal would not have leaked.)